-This may sound like the beginning of a joke, but in fact it is the beginning of a highly innovative project in interdisciplinary teaching: UYA members João Trabucho Alexandre and Susanne Knittel are developing lectures and seminars that revolve around issues and concepts relevant for both disciplines, such as time, interpretation, or the Anthropocene.
+This may sound like the beginning of a joke, but in fact it is the beginning of a highly innovative project in interdisciplinary teaching: UYA members João Trabucho Alexandre and Susanne Knittel are developing lectures and seminars (BA and MA level) that revolve around issues and concepts relevant for both disciplines, such as time, memory, representation, or the Anthropocene.